danpla/dpscreenocr/doc/manual.md

 #### Package manager

-The recommended way to install dpScreenOCR on Unix-like systems is to use the package manager.
+The usual way to install dpScreenOCR on Unix-like systems is to use the package manager.
 If the program is not available in your package manager, the [official website][dpScreenOCR website] provides repositories for some systems, including Debian, Ubuntu, and derivatives.
 If yours is not one of them, consider the TAR.XZ archive or build the program from source.